 4. Credit scores matter

 Credit scoring is important because this can determine the availability and terms of credit you can access.
-Read more on credit scoring at our other articles Part 1 – Understanding the Basics and Part 2 – What can you do if you believe something is wrong on your credit report.
+Read more on credit scores and credit reports here.

 5. Get assistance when you need it